How to start a gutter cleaning business

 How much should I charge to clean gutters?

-Do you need a professional to clean gutters?
+Do you need a professional to clean the gutters?

-Gutter cleaning can be done by homeowners, but it’s a job that often gets pushed down the to-do list, despite being important for maintaining the integrity of the building.
-It’s also dangerous, so owners prefer to pay a professional to do it for them.
+Gutter cleaning can be done by homeowners.
+However, it’s a job that often gets pushed down the to-do list.
+Although it shouldn’t since it’s a really important job for maintaining the integrity of the building!

 No comments yet!